jbreathe/testable-print/README.md

 # Testable Print

-Small library for simple access to the fields in compiled (binary) print forms.
+Small library for simple access to the fields in compiled print forms.

 ## Jasper Testable Print